mclevey/CV/cv_mclevey.md

 \ind John McLevey, *Pierson Browne*, *Alexander Graham*, and *Tyler Crick*.
 "Measuring institutional change in the science-policy interface: A comparison of Canada, the US, the UK, and Australia."

+\ind John McLevey, *Pierson Browne*, and *Alexander Graham*.
+"Remaking the Boundaries of Open and Proprietary Science: A Linked Data Analysis of Multi-Institutional Collaboration in International Biomedical Science."

 \ind John McLevey, Mark Stoddart, and *Yixi Yang*.
 "The Oil-Tourism Interface in International Media: A Systematic Comparison of Norway, Scotland, and Newfoundland and Labrador."

 # Book Proposal in Progress